How to Apply

 Names of three recommenders

-If your native language is not English, then you must submit the Test of English as a Foreign Language (TOEFL).
-All students will need to submit a TOEFL, no exceptions. **If you are currently working on or have received a bachelors and/or a masters degree in the US and your native language is not English, the TOEFL is still required.
+If your native language is not English, then you must submit the Test of English as a Foreign Language (TOEFL), no exceptions.
+If you are currently working on or have received a bachelors and/or a masters degree in the US and your native language is not English, the TOEFL is still required.
 However, you may submit an expired test score up to 5 years old.
 If you have not completed a Bachelor's degree in the US, you will need to submit a TOEFL no older than 2 years.
-We will NOT accept an expired score in this case, no exceptions.**
+We will NOT accept an expired score in this case, no exceptions.

-A successful applicant will normally have a total iBT score of at least 100.
 We prefer that you take the TOEFL, but we will accept the International English Language Testing System (IELTS) with a minimum score of 7.0.
-The same restrictins of expiration dates apply with an IELTS.
+The same restrictions of expiration dates apply with an IELTS.

 Submitting the Application

-Submit the online application, pay the non-refundable application fee, upload all of your official transcripts and test scores to the application itself.
-Please send your GRE and TOEFL scores at the time of application.
+Submit the online application, upload all transcripts and documents to the application itself.
+Please send TOEFL scores at the time of application, if applicable.

-It is your responsibility to make certain that your application, supporting documents, and letters of recommendation are uploaded to your application for the by the final deadline.
-You may check your submitted application to make certain that it is complete.
+It is your responsibility to make certain that your application, supporting documents, and letters of recommendation are uploaded to your application by the final deadline.
+You may check your submitted application to ensure that it is complete.

 Dual Carnegie Mellon|Portugal Ph.D.
 Program in Software Engineering